 The Application Programming Interface (API) needs a way to override the HTTP methods to increase the accessibility to clients who can only work with simple GET and POST requests.
 It doesn’t follow any high standards but the conventional one of accepting the request header X-HTTP-Method-Override with a string value having one of PUT, DELETE, or PATCH.

 It’s done to handle the responses easily.
-A result of having hundreds of thousands of pages would be a complex task to go through while we can simplify it by explicitly setting a limit to ensure the desired number of results as per the limiting parameter.
+A result of having hundreds of thousands of pages would be a complex task to go through but we can simplify it by explicitly setting a limit to ensure the desired number of results as per the limiting parameter.

 A good process for RESTful API design isn’t only about working under technical constraints but also about providing the users with a good experience by making the API design easily accessible and usable.
-It becomes difficult to choose the one practice when there is plenty of options are available, but every method has its own usability and relevance.
+It becomes difficult to choose one practice when there is plenty of options available, but every method has its own usability and relevance.
 One just needs to evaluate their needs and pick the one which fits in well with his requirements.